-Enjoy the fabulous Fall flavour of pumpkin and cinnamon in this delicious pumpkin yeast bread, with a pretty cinnamon sugar swirl.
+Enjoy the fabulous Fall flavours of this pumpkin yeast bread, with a pretty cinnamon sugar swirl.
+A great Fall bake!

 This pumpkin bread is lovely plain with butter, toasted with butter, or try it for sandwiches, French Toast or Bread Pudding.